LukeisStuff/bonusblocks/README.md

   + 10 blocks now have stairs to go along with them
 * More Doors
   + 15 blocks now have doors to go along with them

-* Steel Door and Steel Trapdoor
+* More Trapdoors
-  + Work like iron versions but with full blast resistance
+  + 15 blocks now have trapdoors to go along with them

 * Nuggets